JulioMontesinos/Online-Code-Courses-Platform/README.md

 ### Prerequisites

-Make sure you have the following components installed:
+Ensure you have the following components installed:

+- [MySQL](https://www.mysql.com/): Make sure you have a recent version of MySQL installed on your system.
+You can use XAMPP, but it's optional.

+If you choose to use XAMPP:

 - [XAMPP](https://www.apachefriends.org/index.html): We use XAMPP as the development environment, which includes Apache, MySQL, PHP, and more.
 - [PHP](https://www.php.net/): Ensure you have a recent version of PHP installed on your system.